dilyn-corner/KISS-kde/README.md

 critical-bug-fixing-only for `xorg`), and the performance is quite stellar.
 Additionally, `kwinft` is a fork of `kwin` which purports to better support wayland.
-It is a more bleading-edge, development focused 'branch' of `kwin`. bound to be bugs that crop up.
-Presumably, `kwinft` is strictly better than `kwin`, Currently, it's your choice which you choose!
+It is a more bleading-edge, development focused 'branch' of `kwin`.
+Bound to be bugs that crop up.
+Presumably, `kwinft` is strictly better than `kwin`.
+Currently, it's your choice which you choose!
 If you opt to use `kwinft`, simply comment `kwin` from `plasma-desktop/depends` and `plasma-workspace/depends` and uncomment `kwinft`, and then simply install `plasma-desktop` or `plasma`.